 (Figure 2: The screenshots above show the same problem in both of the browsers possibly because of a usability error in the Apple OS or the Apple guidelines.)

 An error that plagued both of the browsers was found in the final task of zooming into a webpage.
-Each of the browsers have 2 different zoom functions on that increases the size of the window and one that enhances the browser, one is labeled zoom and the othered is labeled zoom(see Figure 2) in which caused confusion leading to errors in the usability of both browsers.
+Each of the browsers have 2 different zoom functions on that increases the size of the window and one that enhances the browser, one is labeled Zoom and the other is labeled Zoom In (see Figure 2) which caused confusion leading to errors in the usability of both browsers.
 Because both browsers came to the same error it leads me to believe that the guidelines for creating a browser in the Mac OS might be the problem and could possibly need in adjustment in this area to help with the usability of all browsers on a Mac system.
-In the screenshot above (figure 2) the usability issue is confirmed to be a product of apples guidelines.
-It was found the issue in usability stems from the name for the window enhancing button which is not intuitive enough, since the button to make the window smaller is the minimize button it would improve usability for apple to stay consistent and instead of calling the action/button zoom call it maximize.
+In the screenshot above (figure 2) the usability issue is confirmed to be a product of Apple’s guidelines.
+It was found that the issue in usability stems from the name for the window enhancing button which is not intuitive enough, since the button to make the window smaller is the minimize button it would improve usability for apple to stay consistent and instead of calling the action/button zoom call it maximize.